 In addition to maximizing juiciness, this step serves as insurance that you won't burn your hands during the carving process.

-The first thing you want to do is to break down your turkey into those eight main pieces starting with the legs, according to Cox and Blanchard.
-"Removing the legs and joints should be the first step in slicing your turkey," they say.
+When you’re beginning to carve a turkey, the first thing you want to do is to break it down into those eight main pieces, starting with the legs, according to Cox and Blanchard.
+"Removing the legs and joints should be the first step in carving your turkey," they say.
 "Also, when removing the thigh and leg from the bird, don’t forget about the oysters!"

-Once you've carved the legs from the turkey's body, you can separate the drumsticks from the thighs at the joint between them.
-Then, break down your bird into the remaining pieces in any order: Slice off the wings, and cut between the breasts to split them, then carve the meat from the carcass to separate the two breasts.
+Once you've carved the legs from the turkey's body, you can cut through the joint to separate the drumsticks from the thighs between them.
+Then, break down your bird into the remaining pieces in any order: Slice off the wings, cut between the breasts to split them, remove the breasts, and then carve the meat from the carcass to separate the two breasts.

 "After the turkey is broken down into eight pieces, I usually leave the wings and the drumsticks whole with the bone still in," he says.
 Then, he recommends slicing the turkey breasts, and removing the bones from the thighs and slicing those as well.
 "You can also simply pull apart the thigh meat, but I find that nice consistent slices make for a more beautiful presentation.
 Slices are also easier for people to grab and put onto their plate."